Girls Football Academy

 GFA's senior team were runners up three times in a row in the Lebanese Women's Football League, between 2012 and 2014, as well as in the 2015–16 Lebanese Women's FA Cup.
 They withdrew their team in 2017, prior to the 2017–18 season.

 History

-GFA was founded in November 2011 by former international footballer Nadia Assaf and her friend Walid Arakii, as the first private football academy for girls in the Middle East.
+GFA was founded in November 2011 by former international footballer Nadia Assaf and her friend Walid Arakji, alongside Aya Chiry and Karen Haddad, as the first private football academy for girls in the Middle East.